kubernetes/kops/docs/cluster_spec.md

 spec:
   fileAssets:
   - name: iptable-restore
-    # Note if not path is specificied the default path it /srv/kubernetes/assets/<name>
+    # Note if not path is specified the default path it /srv/kubernetes/assets/<name>
     path: /var/lib/iptables/rules-save
     roles: [Master,Node,Bastion] # a list of roles to apply the asset to, zero defaults to all
     content: |